How to do 10 lb test fishing line?

 So you’ve got your rod and reel, bait, and tackle.
 All you need now is the line for your fishing trip.
 But which type of line should you purchase?
 And how heavy should you go?
 Allow this to be your all-inclusive guide to answering these questions.

 First and foremost, how is line strength measured?

 Line Type: Braid vs. Monofilament The first choice you must make is the type of line to use.
-Braid and monofilament lines are the most common types of line.
+Braid and monofilament lines are the most common types of lines.
 Monofilament, also known as “mono,” is the standard line used by anglers for generations.
-Braided line is thinner, sharper, and lighter than straight line.
-Beginners should use monofilament line because it does not tangle as easily and allows them to tie a variety of standard knots.
-Braided line allows you to cast farther and put more line on a smaller spool, but it tangles easily and necessitates the use of special knots.
+The braided line is thinner, sharper, and lighter than a straight line.
+Beginners should use a monofilament line because it does not tangle as easily and allows them to tie a variety of standard knots.
+A braided line allows you to cast farther and put more lines on a smaller spool, but it tangles easily and necessitates the use of special knots.

 Other Factors to Consider The line weights listed above are only guidelines.
 You should only make your final decision after carefully considering all aspects of your specific fishing strategy.

 Is Casting Range Important?

 If you’re fishing from a boat or in an area where casting distance isn’t an issue, you can be safe and use a heavier line in situations where every yard counts (such as surfcasting), you should use a lighter line (or even braid).

 Bait or Lures?

 Toss your rig out and let it sit when bait fishing.
 Because you’re not casting as frequently, a heavier line is fine.
 Artificial lure fishing requires more finesse, and you may want to use a lighter line for better casting.